j256/eclemma-failure/README.md

 * Eclemma 3.1.3 or jacoco-maven-plugin 0.8.6
 * apache commons-logging version 1.2
 * junit version 4.13.1 (4.12 doesn't exhibit this issue)
-* easymock version 4.2 (also fails with 3.4 under Java 7)